Stacey Castor: Aftermath

 Castor, New York Department of Corrections inmate number 09G0209, was placed in Bedford Hills Correctional Facility for Women in Bedford Hills, New York.
 Even with credit for time served, her earliest possible release date was June 15, 2055—slightly over a month shy of her 88th birthday.

-On April 24, 2009, ABC aired a two-hour 20/20 special about Castor and the trial, which included interviews.
+On April 24, 2009, ABC News aired a two-hour 20/20 special about Castor's trial.
 During the trial, Castor had been dubbed "The Black Widow" by media outlets, a title previously given to Lynn Turner.
-Ashley said that she does not know how her mother, any mother, could try to kill her own child, a question that the public has also pondered.
-Castor, who professed to being shocked at the guilty verdict, maintained her innocence during the on-air 20/20 special, as well as in unaired parts of the program.
+Ashley said that she does not know how her mother, or any mother, could try to kill her own child, a question that the public has also pondered.
+Castor, who professed to being shocked at the verdict, maintained her innocence during the 20/20 special, as well as in unaired parts of the program.
 She said that "Ashley brought this on" and insists that she and Ashley know what really happened.
 She did express sympathy for her daughter Bree.
-She called Bree an innocent victim, whom she lost along with her freedom and her husbands.
-She indicated that her mother, stepfather and some other relatives still support her.
+She indicated that her mother, stepfather and some other relatives still supported her.

 Bree, like Ashley, never spoke to Castor after the trial.
-Bree said that though losing her mother was hard, "I was happy that they said she was guilty, because we all know that she's guilty."
+She said that though losing her mother was hard, "I was happy that they said she was guilty because we all know that she's guilty."
 Ashley said, "I would have done anything for her.
 But she tried to kill me instead."
 Both of Castor's daughters expressed concern that their mother had not yet apologized to them.
-Castor maintains she is innocent of the deaths of her husbands and the attempted murder of Ashley.
+Castor maintained that she was innocent of the crimes.